scallyw4g/poof/README.md

 # Features

-- Templating
+- Template Metaprogramming
-  - Generate new types and code from existing types.
+  - Generate new code and types from existing types.

-- Datatype member iteration
+- Datatype Iteration
   - Iterate over the members of a specified type.

 - Type constraints
   - Some support for refinement types.
   - This is useful for statically avoiding a specific class of bugs which are otherwise not possible to detect at compile time (in pure C).
+  - This has proven to be extremely useful in a small number of cases.
+I expect to add more type constraints as `poof` matures.

 - Experimental: Static analysis
-  - `poof` can be used as a C++ library to build custom static-analyzers.
+  - `poof` can be used as a C++ library to build custom static analyzers.
 This is not well documented, but if you're interested in trying this I'd be happy to write a tutorial.
   - The code that enables this is somewhat janky right now, but static-analysis